Washington, DC Dram Shop Lawyer

 Winning a dram shop case requires strong evidence that the establishment ignored clear signs of intoxication.
 Your attorney will help collect critical evidence like security footage, witness statements, drink receipts, police reports, and medical records.
 This evidence must be gathered quickly before it disappears or is deleted.

 Establishments often claim the person showed no signs of intoxication, that someone else ordered the drinks, or that they followed proper serving procedures.
-To counter these defenses, you should immediately document all signs of intoxication, get contact information from witnesses, request security footage be preserved, and maintain complete medical records.
+To counter these defenses, you should immediately document all signs of intoxication, get contact information from witnesses, request that security footage be preserved, and maintain complete medical records.

-Working with an attorney who knows DC’s dram shop laws is essential.
-They can gather evidence quickly, work with experts to analyze serving practices and build a strong case that meets legal requirements.
+Working with an experienced attorney who knows DC’s dram shop laws is essential.
+They can gather evidence quickly, work with experts to analyze serving practices, and build a strong case that meets legal requirements.
 Remember, your attorney’s goal is to prove the establishment should have recognized the danger but served alcohol anyway.

 Common situations where a business will be held liable for alcohol-related incidents are: